NAHL History

 The 2003 merger with the Rocky Mountain-based American West Hockey League (AWHL) turned into a watershed moment as the NAHL grew from 11 teams to 21 while becoming the largest junior circuit in the country.
 The move reshaped the league into what would become four geographical divisions spanning five time zones.

-The AWHL adsorption also enabled league expansion into the Dakotas with the addition of the Bismarck (ND) Bobcats, who were joined later by the Aberdeen Wings, Austin Bruins, Coulee Region Chill and Janesville Jets in recent seasons.
-It also saw the emergence of the Texarkana/St. Louis Bandits, Topeka RoadRunners (KS) and the Wichita Falls Wildcats (TX), who would be essential to the forthcoming growth in the South.
+The AWHL adsorption also enabled league expansion into the Dakotas with the addition of the Bismarck Bobcats, who were joined later by the Aberdeen Wings, Austin Bruins, Coulee Region Chill and Janesville Jets.
+This growth also saw the emergence of the Texarkana/St. Louis Bandits, Topeka RoadRunners, and the Wichita Falls Wildcats, who would be essential to the forthcoming growth in the South.

-For the first time, the merger saw the NAHL cross the U.S.-Canadian border as the Fernie (British Columbia) Ghostriders played during the 2003-04 season and later the Dawson Creek Rage (British Columbia) from 2010-12.
+For the first time, the merger saw the NAHL cross the U.S.-Canadian border as the Fernie Ghostriders played during the 2003-04 season and later the Dawson Creek Rage from 2010-2012 in British Columbia.

-Manifest Destiny continued as the league got to an all-time high of 28 teams in 2010-11 with the addition of the Wenatchee Wild in Washington state, as well as into California with the Fresno Monsters.
-The NAHL's exciting brand of junior hockey has also prompted teams to spring up in what where once traditional minor-pro outposts as the Amarillo (TX) Bulls, the Corpus Christi (TX) IceRays, the Flint, Mich.-based Michigan Warriors, the Odessa (TX) Jackalopes and the Port Huron (MI) Fighting Falcons.
+Manifest Destiny continued as the league continued to grow and reach to new levels of teams joining the league.
+In the 2010-2011 season, the league grew to 28 teams with the addition of the Wenatchee Wild in Washington state, as well as into California with the Fresno Monsters.
+The NAHL's exciting brand of junior hockey has prompted teams to spring up in what were once traditional minor-pro outposts as the Amarillo Bulls, the Corpus Christi IceRays, the Michigan Warriors, the Odessa Jackalopes, and the Port Huron Fighting Falcons.

 Sustainable Markets in a New Age

-During recent seasons, the league has continued its growth, while also maintaining a focus on sustainability.
-The league has grown its upper Midwest footprint by adding more teams in the Dakotas and Minnesota.
+In the last 15 years, the league has continued its growth, while also maintaining a focus on sustainability.
+The league has grown its upper Midwest footprint by adding more teams in hockey-rich states of North Dakota, South Dakota, Wisconsin, and Minnesota.

 The NAHL has also strengthened its presence in the Eastern portion of the United States.
-The Johnstown Tomahawks revitalized a historic hockey community in Johnstown, Pennsylvania, and began the NAHL movement eastward.
-Additional expansion and growth in the East emerged with the addition of the New Jersey Titans, Northeast Generals, Jamestown Rebels, Maryland Black Bears, Maine Nordiques and Danbury Jr. Hat Tricks.
+The Johnstown Tomahawks revitalized a historic hockey community in Johnstown, Pennsylvania, and kicked off the NAHL movement eastward.
+Additional expansion and growth in the East emerged with nine new teams in the past decade and now becoming the largest division with ten teams.
+This continued growth had the league head South and expand the game with more teams in Texas, Louisiana, New Mexico, and Oklahoma.

 The league continues to set the trend in fulfilling its mission to develop players for collegiate and professional hockey success, presenting the NAHL Showcase, the Top Prospects Tournament and the Robertson Cup Championship.

 Also, through comprehensive statistics and timely game reports, NAHL.com promotes the teams' and players' on-ice achievements.
 Off the ice, the league's emphasis on scholarship and personal growth is seen through academic support and warm experiences gained by billet programs in which players stay with host families.
-The team's rigorous 60-game schedule is patterned around weekend games to minimize conflicts with schooling.
+The team's rigorous 59-game regular season schedule is patterned around weekend games to minimize conflicts with schooling.